-Cyclone Amphan turns ‘extremely severe’; Odisha, Bengal on alert: IMD
+Cyclone Amphan turns Super Cyclone; Odisha, Bengal on alert

-New Dehi, May 18: The Indian Meteorological Department (IMD) on Monday said that the Cyclone 'Amphan' over central parts of south Bay of Bengal, has moved north-northeastwards with a speed of 13 kmph during past six hours and has intensified into an Extremely Severe Cyclonic Storm.
+New Dehi, May 18: Cyclone 'Amphan' intensified into a super cyclonic storm on Monday and is likely to move across the northeast Bay of Bengal, and cross the West Bengal and Bangladesh coasts between Digha and the Hatia island on May 20, the IMD said.

 Explained: What is the procedure to name a cyclone?